Plataea

-Early History
+Early history

 Plataea was settled during the Bronze Age.
-(It was mentioned in Homer in the Iliad as among the other Boeotian cities .).
-Local tradition, as related by the geographer Pausanias, was that its people were “sprung from the soil” (autochthonous, or indigenous).
+(It was mentioned in Homer in the Iliad as among the other Boeotian cities).
+Local tradition, as related by the geographer Pausanias, was that its people were "sprung from the soil" (autochthonous, or indigenous).
 Its name is that of the daughter of an ancient king, Asopus, for whom the nearby river is named.
 According to the ancient Thebans, who claimed authority over the city, Plataea was founded by them.

-In 520 BCE Plataea, unwilling to submit to the supremacy of Thebes, and unable to resist this powerful neighbour with its own resources, sought the protection of Sparta.
-Sparta, however, demurred, saying: We live too far away, and our help would be cold comfort to you.
+In 520 BC Plataea, unwilling to submit to the supremacy of Thebes, and unable to resist this powerful neighbour with its own resources, sought the protection of Sparta.
+Sparta, however, demurred, saying:We live too far away, and our help would be cold comfort to you.
 You could be enslaved many times over before any of us heard about it.
-We advise you to put yourselves under the protection of the Athenians, since they are your neighbors and not bad men at giving help.Herodotos, the source of this statement, went on to say that the Spartans had an ulterior motive in this: that they wished to cause trouble between Athens and Thebes.
+We advise you to put yourselves under the protection of the Athenians, since they are your neighbours and not bad men at giving help.

+Herodotus, the source of this statement, went on to say that the Spartans had an ulterior motive in this: that they wished to cause trouble between Athens and Thebes.
 In the end, Plataea did form a close alliance with Athens, to which its people remained faithful during the whole of its subsequent history.

 Persian Wars (Battles of Marathon and Plataea)

-When the Persian king Dareios sent an armada to invade Attica in 490 BCE, Plataea sent 1,000 men to join Athens at the Battle of Marathon, and shared in the glories of that victory.
+When the Persian king Dareios sent an armada to invade Attica in 490 BC, Plataea sent 1,000 men to join Athens at the Battle of Marathon, and shared in the glories of that victory.
 A decade later, they also served in the Athenian fleet at the sea battle at Artemisium, though they had no ships of their own.
 They missed the later Battle of Salamis, in order to remove their families and property from the city at the approach of the Persian army.
 Upon the arrival of the Persians shortly afterwards their city was burned to the ground.

-In the following year (479), their territory was the scene of the Battle of Plataea, which delivered Greece from the Persian invaders.
+In the following year (479 BC), their territory was the scene of the Battle of Plataea, which delivered Greece from the Persian invaders.
 In this engagement, a combined Greek force met those of the Persian general Mardonius on the plain next to the Asopus River.
-As this victory had been gained on the soil of Plataea, its citizens received special honor and rewards from the confederated Greeks.
+As this victory had been gained on the soil of Plataea, its citizens received special honour and rewards from the confederated Greeks.
 Not only was the large sum of 80 talents granted to them, which they employed in erecting a temple to Athena, but they were charged with the duty of tendering religious honours every year to the tombs of the warriors who had fallen in the battle, and of celebrating every four years the festival of the Eleutheria in commemoration of the deliverance of the Greeks from the Persian yoke.
 The festival was sacred to Zeus Eleutherius, to whom a temple was erected at Plataea.
 In return for these services the assembled Greeks swore to guarantee the independence and inviolability of the city and its territory.